-A person can initiate a transfer of funds from any bank.
+A person can initiate a fund transfer from any bank.
 It can be used for personal as well as business transactions.

 There is no limit to the amount you can transfer through NEFT.
-It can be as low as ₹ 100 and there is no maximum limit to do the fund transfer.
+It can be as low as ₹100, and there is no maximum limit to the fund transfer.

-Time schedule for NEFT is notified by RBI vide circular dated August 30, 2019, which states that NEFT will be available 24/7.
+The time schedule for NEFT is notified by RBI in the circular dated August 30, 2019, which states that NEFT will be available 24/7.

-The transaction will be settled 48 times a day, every half an hour.
-Starting from 12.30 AM till 12.00 midnight.
+The transaction will be settled 48 times a day, every half an hour, throughout the day.

-And the beneficiary will get the fund within 2 hours of a transaction initiated by the sender.
+And the beneficiary will get the funds within 2 hours of a transaction initiated by the sender.

 It can be done by presenting a cheque to your banker which banks use to charge nominal fees or you can do it directly through your internet banking which is of course free of charge.

 RTGS (Real Time Gross Settlement)